petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 [continuous science](https://curvenote.com/blog/open-source-software-powers-open-access),
 or
 [continuous validation](https://doi.org/10.1093/bib/bbad375).
-The researcher would do some work on one aspect of the project, save it, push the button to get it into a reproducible state, and then work on the next task.
+The researcher could do some work on one aspect of the project, save it, push the button to get it into a reproducible state, and then work on the next task.
+They could quickly and confidently integrate changes from someone else on the team, who could run the project on their own just as easily.
 In addition to faster iteration cycle time, there would be no more "review anxiety," worrying if you'll be asked to change something, either by the principal investigator (PI),